 Vitamin A-biofortified orange maize, developed by the International Maize and Wheat Improvement Center (CIMMYT) in partnership with HarvestPlus, is now helping refugees in Zambia cultivate a nutritious diet and improve their livelihoods.

 Dr. Suresh, L.M.
 (CIMMYT) Feb 29: The maize lethal necrosis (MLN) artificial inoculation screening site in Naivasha, Kenya will begin the second interval of its phenotyping (screening/ indexing) cycle of 2020 at the beginning of April 2020.
-Interested organizations from both the private and public sectors are invited to send maize […]
+Interested organizations from both the private and public sectors are invited to send maize germplasm for […]

 Scientific Animations Without Borders (SWABO) uses animations to communicate timely information of emerging global problems that impact farmers locally.
 One video is helping farmers in Bangladesh fight against Fall Armyworm.
 Read full article here.
 English video / Bangla video